truenas/documentation/content/SCALETutorials/Apps/UsingCustomApp.md

 6. Enter the **Port Forwarding** settings.
    You can define multiple ports to forward to the workload.

-   Note: If port forwarding settings do not display, remove external networking interfaces under **Networking**.
+   If port forwarding settings do not display, remove external networking interfaces under **Networking**.

    {{< trueimage src="/images/SCALE/Apps/InstallCustomAppPortForwarding.png" alt="Port Forwarding Settings" id="Port Forwarding Settings" >}}